Waning Gibbous on

 Moon after ascending node

-1 day after ascending node on 27 January 2016 at 23:58 in ♍ Virgo.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 10 February 2016 at 20:46 in ♓ Pisces.
+1 day after ascending node on 27 January 2016 at 23:58 in ♍ Virgo the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 10 February 2016 at 20:46 in ♓ Pisces.

 Moon after northern standstill

-6 days since the previous standstill on 21 January 2016 at 16:41 in ♊ Gemini when the Moon has reached North declination of ∠18.375°, the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-18.303° at the point of next southern standstill on 5 February 2016 at 04:34 in ♑ Capricorn.
+6 days since the last northern standstill on 21 January 2016 at 16:41 in ♊ Gemini when the Moon has reached North declination of ∠18.375° the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-18.303° at the point of next southern standstill on 5 February 2016 at 04:34 in ♑ Capricorn.

 Syzygy in 11 days